wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 == Changelog ==

+= V2.4.1 - 15.09.2012 =
+* NEW : Italian language support added to the plugin.
+* Bugfix : Updated all functionality for wordpress 3.4.2.

+= V1.0.8 - 30.03.2012 =

+* Bugfix : theme issues plus ajax conflicts - bug was fixed.
+* Bugfix : "domain not regitered" issues - bug was fixed.

+= V1.0.7 - 27.02.2012 =

+* Bugfix : theme issues plus ajax conflicts - bug was fixed.
+* Bugfix : "domain not regitered" issues - bug was fixed.

+= V1.0.6 - 27.02.2012 =

+* NEW : French language support added to the plugin.
+* Bugfix : CSS issues on black.

+= V1.0.5 - 27.04.2011 =

+* NEW : added Sweet CAPTCHA language translation support.

 = 1.0 =
 * Initial Sweet CAPTCHA version

-= 1.0.5 =
-* NEW added Sweet CAPTCHA language translation support.

 == Upgrade Notice ==